-What do you think is the biggest barrier to people giving to an abuse charity?
+What do you think is the biggest barrier to people giving to a sexual violence charity?

-Survivor Space Oxfordshire (SSO) is the only charity providing specialist support to survivors of intimate abuse in Oxfordshire.
+Survivor Space Oxfordshire (SSO) is the only charity providing specialist support to survivors of sexual violence in Oxfordshire.
 CEO, Lauren Kendall, leads an amazing team of staff and volunteers who are passionate about empowering survivors and helping them to heal and move on with their lives.

 SSO were also one of our Silver beneficiary charities for Raise’24 and have recently received a grant of £1,200.
 On being a part of Raise and renewing SSO’s B4 membership, Lauren commented.
 “We’re delighted to be part of Raise ’25 and a collective of amazing charities working in so many ways to help people in Oxfordshire.
 The Raise and B4 community make such a hugely positive impact on so many, and we’re so proud to be part of this.

 B4’s CEO, Richard Rosser, added.
 “I’ve said before how hard it struck me hearing Lauren talk about the reactions she gets from some organisations she approaches for support.
-SSO don’t receive any government funding, so rely on donations and it’s so frustrating to hear businesses don’t want to be associated with SSO and the work they do.
+SSO rely on donations to continue providing the life-saving support they do, and it’s so frustrating to hear businesses don’t want to be associated with SSO and the work they do.
 It’s small-minded and, in my opinion, ignorant.
 I’m proud to have Lauren and her team as part of the community but we should all do what we can to support their work in whatever way we can.
-As Lauren has already said the feedback she gets at B4 ecosystems is so useful, let’s open up the conversation….what do you think is the biggest barrier to people giving to an abuse charity?”
+As Lauren has already said the feedback she gets at B4 ecosystems is so useful, let’s open up the conversation….what do you think is the biggest barrier to people giving to a sexual violence charity?”

 If you’re viewing this on LinkedIn, please either respond in the comments or message Lauren direct.